 15. Dark Souls

-Last but not least, there’s Dark Souls.
-I was tempted not to add it, because it’s an embarrassingly shoddy port, but patches and a controller manage to - with a bit of tinkering - make it the superior version of the game, if you can stomach the evil of Games for Windows Live, that is.
+I was tempted not to add Dark Souls, because it’s an embarrassingly shoddy port, but patches and a controller manage to - with a bit of tinkering - make it the superior version of the game, if you can stomach the evil of Games for Windows Live, that is.

 Dark Souls is the masochist’s RPG.
 A cruel, relentless battle through a bleak, dead land where the “You Died” screen starts to become an old friend, albeit a mocking one - it’s a punishing bastard of a game but infinitely rewarding.
 Every battle is a puzzle, demanding skill, good timing and an eye for enemy tells.
 It’s exhausting, because death is only ever a missed attack or a misreading of an opponent away.
 But that makes every victory a hard-fought prize, bringing with it the potential for increased power, and progression to the next, even more challenging area.